Bubala is a Yiddish term that loosely translates to ‘darling’.

 You’ll likely feel stuffed after all this, but if you somehow have room for dessert, then you can score the likes of salted caramel chocolate truffles, or a scoop of tangerine & tahini ice cream draped in date molasses.

-Welcoming, unpretentious, and thrumming with flavour, Bubala has come in swinging to Spitalfields’ food scene.
+Welcoming, unpretentious, and thrumming with flavour, Bubala isn’t just one of the best vegetarian restaurants in London…

 NOTE: Bubala is open now.
 To book a table, and find out more, head to their website right HERE.